 Your review offers you a chance to catch up with what has changed - either in your own circumstances or in the financial world generally - and discuss things with your adviser.
-Where a Budget impacts you more than you would have liked, it's especially important to review the impact of this on financial goals and amend your financial plan.
-For example, your plans to protect your beneficiaries from a large IHT bill may no longer be sufficient once pension pots become liable for IHT.
+Where investment returns are less than hoped, it's especially important to review the impact of this on financial goals and amend your financial plan.
+For example, further contributions could actually help recoup investment losses if made before share prices have fully recovered.